NoBlackBoxes/LastBlackBox/course/versions/enb/07_microphones-and-speakers/README.md

 There you have to look for the IP address of the network interface you are using to connect to the robot.
 It should be something like `192.168.XXX.XXX`.

-After you changed the IP address, you can run the script on your raspberry pi by executing the following command:
+After you changed the IP address, you can run the script on your Raspberry Pi by executing the following command:

     python3 raspberry_pi/receive_and_send_sensor_data.py

+Depending on the version, it might just be

+    /bin/python raspberry_pi/receive_and_send_sensor_data.py

 Task 4: Receive the data at your host computer
 -----------------------------------
-You need to have python3 installed on your host computer.
-If you do not have it installed, we recommend to use Anaconda to install python3.
-You can find the installation instructions here: https://www.anaconda.com/products/individual After you installed Anaconda, you can run the script by executing the following command:
+You need to have Python installed on your host computer.
+If you do not have it installed, we recommend using Anaconda to install Python.
+You can find the installation instructions here: https://www.anaconda.com/products/individual After you install Anaconda, you can run the script by executing the following command:

     python host_pc/receive_sensor_data_host.py

-Note: You probably need to install the following packages:
+You can start the command by running the script also in your Visual Studio Code environment on your **host** computer.
+If you are in the  (base)  environment, the most important packages should be already installed.
+If not, you might follow the next steps.

+>[!NOTE]
+>The next steps may be needed if you are running into issues

     pip install numpy
     pip install matplotlib